miguel876/Atec-Project/README.md

 <h3>Project Structure</h3>
--4 types of account (teacher, director, human resources and admin) -Front end different for each account
+-4 types of account (teacher, director, human resources and admin)
+<br>-Front end different for each account
--Hierarchically the admin controls everything and can edit data as he wishes, the human resources have all the information but cannot edit,<br>
+<br>-Hierarchically the admin controls everything and can edit data as he wishes, the human resources have all the information but cannot edit,<br>
  the director only accepts or declines the requests and is able to see the requests that he has denyed, acepted or still waiting for response and<br>
  for last the teacher can only send requests and can only see his sent requests, the accepted, declined and awaiting for response.